 Gender balance is not only a matter of basic fairness, but also helps government operate more effectively.

-The percentage of women has been increasing in all these more senior grades (SEO/HEO, Grades 6 and 7, and the SCS), suggesting there is now a pipeline of talent to the top, but there is still a blockage to the very top, in terms of permanent secretaries in charge of Whitehall departments.
+The percentage of women has been increasing in more senior grades (SEO/HEO, Grades 6 and 7, and the SCS), suggesting there is now a pipeline of talent to the top, but there is still a blockage to the very top, in terms of permanent secretaries in charge of Whitehall departments.

 Only five departments are run by women:

 - Sue Owen at the Department for Digital, Culture, Media and Sport (DCMS)

 - Claire Moriarty at the Department for Food, Agriculture and Rural Affairs (Defra)

 - Bernadette Kelly at the Department for Transport (DfT)

 - Melanie Dawes at the Department for Communities and Local Government (DCLG)